 IS THIS FOR YOU?

-This program is ideal for the student who does not yet have a clear idea of what they want to do as a career after university, but they know that they enjoy a creative challenge and want to work in the creative industry.
-If you are curious about how culture and media share an affective relationship and how they shape one another in the global environment, or if you are interested in design and illustration and curious about media technologies (design software, cameras, sound recorders, lighting setups), then this program may be for you.
+This program is ideal for students who do not yet have a clear idea of what they want to do as a career after university, but they know that they enjoy a creative challenge and want to work in a creative industry.
+If you are curious about how culture and media shape each other, and how they exist within a global context, or if you are interested in design and digital illustration and curious about media technologies (design software, cameras, sound recorders, lighting setups), then this program may be for you.

 Program-specific admission requirements

 Although there are no specific admission requirements for this program, due to the program’s limited capacity, applicants will be invited to a short interview with the program’s coordinator.
 In this interview, applicants will be asked a series of general questions about their interest in the arts, literature, or communication fields as well as will be asked to introduce themselves and briefly discuss any creative work they have done.

 At TAV College, we offer students the option of completing their general education courses in French, while completing their program-specific courses in English.
 For example, if you want to study in the Science program with the bilingual option, you will be able to complete all your science-related courses in English.
 At the same time, your general education courses – language of instruction and literature, humanities, elective courses, and physical education – will be in French.
 Of course, the English as a second language course will be in English.